bracketloader/nano-modeline/README.md

 ## N Λ N O Modeline

-Nano modeline is a an alterntive to the GNU/Emacs modeline.
+Nano modeline is an alterntive to the GNU/Emacs modeline.
 It can be displayed at the bottom (mode-line) or at the top (header-line).
 It is roughly organized as: